-The U. S. Bankruptcy Administrator Program will review all fraud reports and will take appropriate action including forwarding appropriate submissions to the proper law enforcement authorities.
-It is U. S. Department of Justice policy not to disclose the existence of criminal investigations, so you should not expect to be further contacted.
+The U. S. Bankruptcy Administrator Program reviews all fraud reports and will take appropriate action including forwarding appropriate submissions to the proper law enforcement authorities.
+It is U. S. Department of Justice policy not to disclose the existence of criminal investigations so you should not expect to be further contacted.

 To report suspected bankruptcy fraud, please prepare a written summary that contains the following information:

 (1) Name and address of the person or business you are reporting.